-Multiscale modelling: Battery performance and lifetime are determined by many processes that occur on vastly different time and length scales.
-Simulating batteries requires insight from very different time and length scales, following the EMMC guidelines: (1) electronic scale, allowing the description of chemical reactions - electronic density functional theory (DFT) and ab initio molecular dynamics (AIMD); (2) atomistic and mesoscopic scale - molecular dynamics (MD) and kinetic Monte Carlo (KMC) simulations; and (3) macroscopic scale continuum simulations.
-A single computational model of virtual materials design that encompasses all these phenomena is beyond the limits of current computing power and theory, but advances in machine and deep learning models and explainable AI (AIX) provides new possibilities for autonomous parameterization and advanced multi scaling.
-Traditional single-scale models must be combined to form multi-scale workflows83, for example, through generative deep learning.
-An overview of the potential impact of these techniques is given in Bhowmik et al. Multi-scale modelling techniques are currently being developed, for example, to optimise real and virtual electrode microstructures84 and to study the effects of the fabrication process on cell performance85 and electrode surface film growth.
+Multiscale modelling: Battery performance and lifetime are determined by many processes on vastly different time and length scales.111 Simulating batteries across scales from molecules to battery packs and beyond requires insight from very different time and length scales, following the EMMC guidelines: (1) electronic scale, allowing the description of chemical reactions - electronic density functional theory (DFT) and ab initio molecular dynamics (AIMD); (2) atomistic and mesoscopic scale - molecular dynamics (MD) and kinetic Monte Carlo (KMC) simulations; and (3) macroscopic scale continuum simulations.112 A single differentiable computational model of virtual materials design encompassing all these phenomena and scales is beyond the limits of current computing power and theory.
+However, advances in machine and deep learning models, and explainable AI (XAI) provides new possibilities for autonomous parameterization and advanced/hierarchical multi-scaling.^{113,114} Fuelled by activities in BIG-MAP, significant efforts have been made to coherently combine traditional single-scale models into multi-scale workflows,16 including the exploitation of AI and steps toward battery XAI.
+These methodologies are now being made accessible to the community in the online app store and GitHub repository, https://big-map.github.io/big-mapregistry/, where the protocols are shared.
+An overview of the potential impact of these techniques is given in Bhowmik et al.12 Multi-scale modelling techniques are currently being developed, for example, to optimise real and virtual electrode microstructures115 and to study the effects of the fabrication process on cell performance116 and electrode surface film growth.117